kubernetes/kubernetes/docs/proposals/federation.md

 Identify concrete applications of each use case and configure a proof of concept service that exercises the use case.
-For example, cluster failure tolerance seems popular, so set up an apache frontend with replicas in each of 3 availability zones with either an Amazon Elastic Load Balancer or Google Cloud Load Balancer pointing at them?
+For example, cluster failure tolerance seems popular, so set up an apache frontend with replicas in each of three availability zones with either an Amazon Elastic Load Balancer or Google Cloud Load Balancer pointing at them?
 What does the zookeeper config look like for N=3 across 3 AZs -- and how does each replica find the other replicas and how do clients find